 Kotroni - 2019

 Kotroni, Kotroni Archaeological Survey Project (KASP).
-Eleni Andrikou (Ephorate of Antiquities of East Attica) Anastasia Dakouri-Hild (University of Virginia) and Stephen Davies (University College Dublin) report on the first season of fieldwork for the Kotroni Archaeological Survey Project.
+Eleni Andrikou et al. (Ephorate of Antiquities of East Attica), Anastasia Dakouri-Hild (University of Virginia) and Stephen Davis (University College Dublin) report on the first season of fieldwork for the Kotroni Archaeological Survey Project.

 This is an interdisciplinary project which aims at systematizing piecemeal information and increasing the archaeological record about the Aphidnian landscape.
 This area encompasses and surrounds the citadel of Kotroni, near Kapandriti and Lake Marathon, and a further aim of the project is to place the known citadel in its broader environmental, topographic and regional context.
 The project uses non-destructive methods: intensive survey, remote sensing, airborne LIDAR, geophysics, and geological/geomorphological analysis.